Educational Leadership Master's Program

 the MEd. program with the permission of the student’s advisor and

-Graduate College.
-Courses must be completed within five years and
+the Graduate College.
+Courses must be completed within five years

-courses taken prior to admission in the Leadership Program either
+includes courses taken prior to admission in the Leadership

-another institution, or at UVM (Continuing Ed.).
-There is
+Program either at another institution, or at UVM (Continuing

 Most of our students attend on a part-time basis (one or two

-per semester), completing their core courses and electives within
+courses per semester), completing their core courses and electives

 The maximum number of years to complete the MEd is five years.